 2 Corinthians 2

-The apostle Paul wrote to the Corinthians with a heavy heart, not intending to cause them sorrow, but to express his abundant love and charity towards them.
-He sought to test their obedience and to confirm their love towards a certain individual who had caused sorrow, urging them to forgive and console him.
-Paul then explained that he had forgiven this person in the name of Christ, and that he was not ignorant of Satan's intentions to circumvent them.
-He also shared his personal struggles and concerns, including his search for Titus in Troas, and expressed gratitude to God for the triumph and knowledge of Christ that he manifested through them.
+The apostle Paul wrote to the Corinthians with a heavy heart, not intending to cause them sorrow, but to express his love and charity towards them.
+He sought to test their obedience and to confirm their love for one another, particularly towards someone who had caused sorrow.
+Paul forgave this individual in the name of Christ and encouraged the Corinthians to do the same, lest Satan take advantage of their discord.
+He then expressed his gratitude to God for the triumph of the Gospel and the fragrance of Christ that is manifested through him and his ministry.